ankaAR/bestiario5e/_creatures/cloaker.md

 ***Multiataque.*** The cloaker makes two attacks: one with its bite and one with its tail.

-***Bite.*** Melee Weapon Attack: +6 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 ft., one creature.
 Hit: 10 (2d6 + 3) piercing damage, and if the target is Large or smaller, the cloaker attaches to it.
 If the cloaker has advantage against the target, the cloaker attaches to the target's head, and the target is blinded and unable to breathe while the cloaker is attached.
 While attached, the cloaker can make this attack only against the target and has advantage on the attack roll.
 The cloaker can detach itself by spending 5 feet of its movement.
 A creature, including the target, can take its action to detach the cloaker by succeeding on a DC 16 Strength check.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 ft., one creature.
 Hit: 7 (1d8 + 3) slashing damage.